 The Roadmaster was being sold by Marshall’s widow and son, who told me he loved that Buick and always dismissed suggestions he trade it in for a newer model.
 Mr. Marshall took meticulous care of the Roadmaster, rarely took it onto the highway, and it spent every night in a garage.
 And again, it only had 18,000 miles!
 Like my first Roadmaster, these sellers also wanted their car sold to a driver who would love it.
 I didn’t ask too many questions about the car’s history in the funeral home’s business, but suffice it to say, it did carry some passengers who didn’t ask for the radio to be turned up or complain the driver was going too fast.

 After a whiff of its still new car smell, a test drive, a feel of the immaculate cherry velour interior, and a look under the hood, I bought it.
 The Marshalls threw in the magnetic flags that adorned the Buick for military funerals.
 I later learned this particular Roadmaster is very rare.
-According to the Heritage Center at General Motors, Buick made only 9,473 Roadmaster wagons in 1996.
-I read elsewhere that only one in 50 was ordered without the wood panels.
+According to the Heritage Center at General Motors, Buick made only 9,473 Roadmaster wagons in 1996, and only one in fifty was made without the wood siding, meaning only 189 woodless models were made that final year of production.
 Let the adventures of the new Roadmaster begin.

 By the way, we’ve nicknamed this Roadmaster, “Hearsula,” a fun nod to one of kids’ favorite movies.
 Like our new Buick, Ursula from the Little Mermaid, is a big, powerful, dark, menacing force, although Hearsula is much bigger than a squid, more like a whale.